gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 - `Connection` header is set to `Upgrade` to meet [RFC spec](https://datatracker.ietf.org/doc/html/rfc2616#section-14.42)
 - `X-Teleport-Upgrade` header is set to the same value as the `Upgrade` header as some load balancers have seen dropping values from the `Upgrade` header

+#### Migration from "legacy" to WebSocket

+Both WebSocket and the "legacy" upgrade methods will be supported by the Teleport clients and servers for 1-2 major releases for backwards compatibility.
+And the "legacy" upgrade is expected to be removed in a later version.

+During the transition period, the client will send both upgrade types in the "Upgrade" headers, with "websocket" as the first choice.
+Upon receiving 101 Switching Protocols, the client will pick the negotiated protocol based on the response headers.

+On the server side, older servers ignore any upgrade types other than the "legacy" upgrade types.
+Therefore "websocket" sent by newer clients will be skipped and "legacy" upgrades will be negotiated as long as the "legacy" types are also present in the request headers.

+During the transition period, newer servers prefer the "websocket" upgrade type if both WebSocket and "legacy" types are provided.

 ### Teleport Proxy with self-signed certs